Skip to Content

 • Must meet local building code standards

-• Local building inspectors must sign off on structure meeting local requirements
+• Local building inspectors must sign off on the structure meeting local requirements

-• Cannot be moved after it has been placed on property
+• Cannot be moved after it has been placed on the property

-Things can get more complicated if you want to buy a new modular home and install it on a piece of land.
+Things can get more complicated if you plan to buy a new modular home and install it on a piece of land.
 Lenders will often consider this new construction, which changes the complexion when you’re talking about VA home loans.
-It’s tough to find VA lenders willing to do a true $0 down construction loan.
+It’s tough to find VA lenders willing to do a true 0% down construction loan.

 Like most lenders, Veterans United doesn’t offer a VA construction loan.
 But we do handle the permanent financing for many Veterans who get construction loans from builders or local lenders.